15 week courses with weekly video lectures, assignments, quizzes, review sessions, and LIVE interaction with the course facilitator

 Once you have completed Etheory LIVE Course I, you will be able to:

 For more information about specific topics covered in this course, please click the Important Documents tab above.
 To learn more about Course II, click the link.

 Eastman School of Music does not offer credit for the course.
 Together, Etheory LIVE Course I & II meet and exceed New York State requirements for Music Theory 1 credit, and covers the content of most first year college music theory courses.
 All high school credit for this course should be issued through your school principal.

-Course I & II are each offered three times a year:
+Course I & II are each offered twice a year:

 Fall Session: Late August – December

 To be able to take a course with faculty from Eastman and to be able to do it online, from the comfort of my own home, it was too good to pass up. – Robert, 2015

 For more information or if you have any questions:

 Dr. Seth Monahan is Associate Professor of Music Theory at the Eastman School of Music and two-time winner of the Society for Music Theory’s Emerging Scholar Award.
 He has received numerous accolades for his teaching, including Yale’s Prize Teaching Fellowship and the University of Rochester’s Edward Peck Curtis Award for Excellence in Undergraduate Teaching.
 Seth has published on many pedagogical and scholarly topics—including the pedagogy of classical form—but now finds the most fulfillment in making music theory content for his public YouTube channel.